cloudnatived/mlops/PYTHON/MNIST/README.md

 #模型训练
-python3 xhh-train.py
+python3 train.py
 ###########################################################
 import torch
 from torch import nn
 from torch import optim

-from xhh_model import Network
+from model import Network

 from torchvision import transforms from torchvision import datasets